k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 }

 ```
-As you can see, I added a jib plugin that allows to easily build a docker image with the application.
+There is probably nothing special here except maybe `jib` plugin that allows to easily build a docker image with the application.

-You can run API application using:
+You can run application using Spring Boot plugin:
 ```sh
 ./gradlew bootRun
 ```
-or build docker image using:
+or build docker image using `jib`:
 ```sh
  ./gradlew jibDockerBuild
 ```
 The project requires Java version >= 11.

 ### Running whole project
-If you build all the images following the instructions in the above sections, you can run all parts of the project (API, GUI, Keycloak) with one command issued in the root of the project:
+If you build all the docker images following the instructions in the above sections, you can run all parts of the project (API, GUI, Keycloak) with one command issued in the root of the project:
 ```
 docker-compose up
 ```

-The application interface looks like this:
+The application graphic interface should look like this:
 ![app_interface_1_img]({{ site.url }}/assets/images/app_interface_1.png)
 There are two buttons in the middle.
 One runs the endpoint `/secured` and the second is for`/not-secured` endpoint.
-In the upper right corner you can see the username, which if the user is not logged in is `null` (yes, I know it's ugly).
-There is an icon next to the username that leads to the login page.
+In the upper right corner you can see the `username`, which if the user is not logged in is `null` (yes, I know it's ugly :wink: ).
+There is an icon next to the `username` that leads to the login page.

 ![app_interface_3_img]({{ site.url }}/assets/images/app_interface_2.png)
-If you click on the icon next to the username, you will be taken to the login page.
+If you click on the icon next to the `username`, you will be taken to the login page.
 You can login using the user data added in Keycloak in our imported realm configuration (username -> `user` , password -> `password`).

 ![app_interface_3_img]({{ site.url }}/assets/images/app_interface_3.png)

-After logging in successfully, you will be redirected back to the home page where you can try out the `/secured` endpoint.
+After logging in successfully, you will be redirected back to the home page where you can try out if `/secured` endpoint is accessible.

 As an extra, in the `curl-scripts` directory, I created some useful curl scripts that calls to the secured and insecure API.
-Thanks to them, you can check the API and Keycloak operation.
+Thanks to them, you can check the authentication in application and Keycloak API operation.
+There is also a script that refreshes ACCESS TOKEN using REFRESH TOKEN (I did not implement it in the application), so you can play around fit it.

-#### What is missing
+#### What is missing in this project
-Certainly many things.
+Certainly many things :smiley: .
 But it wasn't my goal to implement everything.
 I think the most important shortcomings are:
-- user after clicking on endpoint `/ secured` should be taken to login
+- user after clicking on endpoint `/secured` should be probably automatically taken to login page.
-- JWT token expires after some time (can be set in Keycloak), should be refreshed using refresh token
+- JWT token expires after some time (can be set in Keycloak), and should be refreshed using refresh token.
 - the token is stored in local storage, it is not an ideal solution in terms of security.

 ### Summary
 This is it!
 You can find all the source code in my repository [GitHub account](https://github.com/k0staa/Code-Addict-Repos/tree/master/flutter-spring-kotlin-web).
 Have fun and thanks for reading!